Jbleezy/BO1-Reimagined/README.md

 * Added out of bounds death barriers to all maps

 ### Nacht Der Untoten
+* Added Mystery Box light
 * Now uses marine characters and voicelines from World at War
 * Zombies now spawn in the Help Room zone and the Upstairs zone when in the corner in the Start zone near the Help Room zone door

 ### Verruckt
+* Added Mystery Box light
 * Added super-sprinters (only spawn after the power is on, start spawning on round 10, all super-sprinters by round 13)
-* Added Mystery Box light
 * Now uses marine characters and voicelines from World at War
 * Added Mystery Box locations in the North Balcony zone and the Kitchen zone
 * Decreased cost of the door between the North Upstairs zone and the Kitchen zone from 1000 points to 750 points